The Official English Cocker Spaniel Breed Standard

 BODY: Strong, compact.
 Chest well developed and brisket deep, neither too wide nor too narrow in front.
 Ribs well sprung.
 Loin short, wide with firm, level topline gently sloping downward to tail from the end of loin to set on of tail.

-DOCKED: Never too short to hide, nor too long to interfere with, the incessant merry action when working.
+DOCKED: Never too short to hide, nor too long to interfere with, the incessant merry action when working – docking is no longer allowed.

 GAIT/MOVEMENT: True through action with great drive covering ground well.